home-assistant/developers.home-assistant/docs/core/entity/fan.md

 ### Toggle

 Optional.
 If not implemented will default to checking what method to call using the is_on property.
-Only implement this method if the flag `FanEntityFeature.TURN_ON` and `FanEntityFeature.TURN_OFF` is set.
+Only implement this method if the flags `FanEntityFeature.TURN_ON` and `FanEntityFeature.TURN_OFF` are set.

 ```python
 class FanEntity(ToggleEntity):